 hours per week.

-been accredited by the Council on Medical Education of the American
+accredited by the Accreditation Review Committee on Education for

-accrediting body recognized by the U.S. Department of Education at
+recognized by the U.S. Department of Education (external link) at

 the time the degree was obtained.